Sanjay Gandhi: Opposition years (1977–1980)

 After losing the 1977 general election, the Congress party split again with Indira Gandhi floating her own Congress(I) faction.
-She won a by-election from the Chikmagalur Constituency to the Lok Sabha in November 1978.
+She won a by-election from the Chikmagalur Lok Sabha constituency to the Lok Sabha in November 1978.
 However, the Janata government's Home Minister, Charan Singh, ordered her and Sanjay arrested on several charges, none of which would be easy to prove in an Indian court.
 The arrest meant that Indira Gandhi was automatically expelled from Parliament.
 However, this strategy backfired disastrously.
 Her arrest and long-running trial gained her great sympathy from many people.

 "Kissa Kursi Ka" Case

 Kissa Kursi Ka is a satirical film directed by Amrit Nahata that lampooned Indira Gandhi and Sanjay Gandhi.
 The film was submitted to the Censor Board for certification in April 1975.
-The film had lampooned Sanjay Gandhi's car manufacturing plans, besides Congress supporters like Swami Dhirendra Brahmachari, private secretary to Indira Gandhi R.K.
-Dhawan, and Rukhsana Sultana.
+The film had lampooned Sanjay Gandhi's car manufacturing plans, besides Congress supporters like Swami Dhirendra Brahmachari, private secretary to Indira Gandhi R. K. Dhawan, and Rukhsana Sultana.
 The board sent the film to a seven-member revising committee, which further sent it to the Government.
 Subsequently, a show-cause notice raising 51 objections was sent to the producer by the Information and Broadcasting ministry.
 In his reply submitted on 11 July 1975, Nahata stated that the characters were "imaginary and do not refer to any political party or persons".
 By the time, the Emergency had already been declared.

-Subsequently, all the prints and the master-print of the film at Censor Board office were picked up and brought to Maruti factory in Gurgaon where they were burned.
-The subsequent Shah Commission, established in 1977 by the Janata party led Government of India, to enquire into excesses committed in the Indian Emergency found Sanjay guilty of burning the negative, along with V. C. Shukla, Information and Broadcasting minister during the emergency.
+Subsequently, all the prints and the master-print of the film at Censor Board office were confiscated and brought to the Maruti factory in Gurgaon where they were burned.
+The subsequent Shah Commission, established in 1977 by the Janata party-led Government of India, to enquire into excesses committed in the Indian Emergency found Sanjay guilty of burning the negative, along with Vidya Charan Shukla, Minister of Information and Broadcasting during the emergency.
 The legal case ran for 11 months, and the court gave its judgment on 27 February 1979.
 Both Sanjay Gandhi and Shukla were sentenced to a two-year plus a month prison sentence.
 Sanjay Gandhi was denied bail.
 In his judgment, District Judge, O. N. Vohra at Tis Hazari in Delhi, found the accused guilty of "criminal conspiracy, breach of trust, mischief by fire, dishonestly receiving criminal property, concealing stolen property and disappearance of evidence".
 The verdict was later overturned.